-You have probably noticed that most tool boxes manufactured for flatbed trucks are diamond plated in some way, shape, or form.
+You have probably noticed that most truck tool boxes manufactured for flatbed trucks are diamond plated in some way, shape, or form.
 Sometimes just the top is plated while other times doors and sides are plated too.
 Have you ever wondered why?
-There are three very good reasons for diamond plating.
+Here are 3 reasons why many metal tool boxes are diamond plated.

 Today it is normal to see diamond plated surfaces on emergency vehicles.
 It is used in the construction of truck tool boxes with the understanding that truck drivers often have to stand on their boxes when securing cargo, storing straps and tarps, and washing the cab.
 It is nice to have that non-slip, non-skid surface under your feet.

 There are times when metal surfaces have to be handled in inclement weather.
-For a truck driver, that might mean moving a tool box from one location to another.
-It could mean the simple act of opening or closing a tool box door in a driving rain or while wearing gloves.
+For a truck driver, that might mean moving a toolbox from one location to another.
+It could mean the simple act of opening or closing a toolbox door in driving rain or while wearing gloves.
 That extra bit of grip helps either way.

-A diamond plated surface can make it easier to install tool boxes as well.
-The extra grip makes it easier to hold a box in place while it is being secured to mounting brackets.
+A diamond plated surface can make it easier to install toolboxes as well.
+Diamond plated truck tool boxes feature extra grip which makes it easier to hold a box in place while being secured to mounting brackets.

 We have to be honest and say that diamond plated aluminum is not just a utilitarian product.
-There are manufacturers who use it on truck tool boxes and running boards simply because it looks good.
+Some manufacturers use it on truck tool boxes and running boards simply because it looks good.
 The raised texture adds a bit of style and character whereas smooth surface metals tend to fade away without being noticed.

 Truck drivers who compete with show vehicles put a lot of effort into metal surfaces.
 As you may have noticed, they are not shy about using diamond plated chrome and aluminum either.
 Of course, making diamond plated metal truly eye-catching requires keeping it clean and polished.
 Fortunately, doing so isn’t that hard.